It is important that you are booked in with the right clinician for your medical issue.

 Language Interpreting – We are able to arrange either Telephone or face to face Foreign language interpretation for your consultation.
 Please advise Patient Services when you book your appointment plus your Language.
 As you will appreciate we require advanced notice to arrange this.
 Normally appointments are given extended time to allow for this.

-Deaf Interpreting – We are able to arrange for a Sign Language interpreter to attend your consultation.
+Deaf Interpreting – We are able to arrange for a Sign Language interpreter.
 Please advise Patient Services when you book your appointment.
 As you will appreciate we require advanced notice to arrange this.
 Normally appointments are given extended time to allow for this.

 A routine consultation will normally be 8-10 mins.Other consultations will be longer (20-30 mins), or are only available at set times where they are for certain conditions or treatments, which our Patient Services will advice you on.

-Your doctor will ask you various questions and may examine you at the same time.
+Your GP will ask you various questions and may examine you at the same time.

 To improve accessibility to our services we have introduced Walk-in Blood Clinics each morning from 8am